thomascardozo/thunder-market/README.md

 # Thunder-Market: O Marketplace dos ThunderCats
 <img src="generic-store-api/src/main/resources/img/img.png">
-Bem-vindo ao Thunder-Market, o marketplace exclusivo para os heróis do mundo dos ThunderCats!
-Este projeto visa proporcionar uma experiência única de compra e venda para os seres de Thundera e além!
+Welcome to Thunder-Market, the exclusive marketplace for the heroes of the ThunderCats world!
+This project aims to provide a unique buying and selling experience for the beings of Thundera and beyond!

-## 🚀 Recursos Principais
+## 🚀 Main Features

-1. **Lojas Especializadas:** Explore lojas únicas, cada uma representando uma especialidade do universo ThunderCats.

-2. **Integração com Personagens:** Encarne seus heróis favoritos enquanto navega pelo marketplace.

-3. **Sistema de Leilões:** Participe de leilões para itens exclusivos e raros.

-4. **Pagamento Seguro:** Transações seguras para compradores e vendedores.
+1. **Specialized Stores:** Explore unique shops, each representing a specialty from the ThunderCats universe (wip).

+2. **Character Integration:** Embody your favorite heroes while browsing the marketplace (to do).

+3. **Auction System:** Participate in auctions for exclusive and rare items (wip).

+4. **Secure Payments:** Secure transactions for both buyers and sellers (todo).

-5. **Mensageria:** Comunicação eficiente com RabbitMQ.
+5. **Assynchrony communication:** RabbitMQ.

-6. **Banco de Dados:** Armazenamento eficiente com Postgres.

-7. **Autenticação Segura:** JWT para garantir acesso autorizado.
+6. **Database:** Efficient storage with Postgres.

+7. **Secure Authentication:** JWT to ensure authorized access.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-- **Java 17:** Desenvolvimento robusto e eficiente.
+- **Java 17:** Robust and efficient development.
-- **Spring Boot 3:** Desenvolvimento rápido e APIs RESTful.
+- **Spring Boot 3:** Rapid development and RESTful APIs.
-- **RabbitMQ:** Comunicação assíncrona eficiente.
+- **RabbitMQ:** Efficient asynchronous communication.
-- **Postgres:** Armazenamento escalável.
+- **Postgres:** Scalable storage.
-- **JWT (JSON Web Tokens):** Autenticação segura.
+- **JWT:** Secure authentication.
-- **Docker:** Conteinirização.
+- **Docker:** Containerization.

-## 🎯 Objetivo Final
+🎯 Final Objective

-O Thunder-Market aspira a ser o destino preferido para compras no universo ThunderCat, oferecendo uma plataforma única para comprar e vender os tesouros mais extraordinários.
-Junte-se a nós nesta jornada emocionante e faça parte da revolução do comércio para os seres de Thundera e demais habitantes do terceiro mundo!
+Thunder-Market aspires to be the preferred destination for shopping in the ThunderCat universe, offering a unique platform to buy and sell the most extraordinary treasures.
+Join us on this exciting journey and be part of the commerce revolution for the beings of Thundera and other inhabitants of the third world!

-## 📝 Licença
+📝 License

-Este projeto está licenciado sob a Licença MIT.

----

-**Nota:** Este projeto é fictício e faz parte de um ambiente de aprendizado e desenvolvimento.
-Thunder-Market não tem afiliação oficial com a marca ThunderCats.
+This project is licensed under the MIT License.

+Note: This project is fictional and is part of a learning and development environment.
+Thunder-Market has no official affiliation with the ThunderCats brand.